datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 </span>

-On transaction receipt, all applicable attribute invariants are evaluated against an in-memory Datalog engine, containifng only the union of the _facts_ asserted by the transaction, and the result of an optional, arbitrary _pre-query_ against the chain state, on which the attribute schema may declare a dependency<sup>3</sup>.
+On transaction receipt, all applicable attribute invariants are evaluated against an in-memory Datalog engine, containing only the union of the _facts_ asserted by the transaction, and the result of an optional, arbitrary _pre-query_ against the chain state, on which the attribute schema may declare a dependency<sup>3</sup>.
 If the transaction is accepted, its facts are incorporated into the persistent,